Skip to content

 }

-The definitions of the two fields are:
+The definitions of the three fields are:

 • flavor_id: The UUID of the desired server configuration as returned by GET /v1/devices/available